Table of Contents[Hide][Show]

 - What’s the Rest of Nova Scotia Called?

 Nova Scotia’s huge.
 Checking out bits of it calls for a motorcoach or cruise with speedy stops at the highlights.
-Picking one region and delving in worked better for a this writer’s multigen trip to Canada’s eastern maritime province.
-South Shore proved to be a good base for exploring the many things to do in Nova Scotia.
+Picking one region and delving in worked better for my family’s multigen trip to Canada’s eastern maritime province.
+The South Shore of Nova Scotia proved to be a good base for exploring the many things to do in Nova Scotia.

 We honed in on the South Shore to touch base with friends of one of us from decades-ago theater projects.
 My generations live in a world of acting on stage and for film, reviewing theater performances and playwriting too.
 Arts organizing partners well with travel planning.